Rhode (car): Rhode 9.5

 The "9.5" was unusual in having a four-cylinder engine with overhead camshaft.
-With a capacity of 1087 cc and made in-house, drive was to the rear wheels through a three speed transmission and at first no differential.
+With a capacity of 1087 cc and made in-house, drive shaft was to the rear wheels through a three speed transmission and at first no differential.
 The engine had no oil pump with lubrication relying on oil being picked up by the flywheel and being fed by a gallery to the valve gear.
 The conventional chassis had quarter elliptic springs all round.
 Braking was by either a transmission brake or a single drum on the solid rear axle.
 The original coachwork was described as the "Occasional four" indicating that there was just room to squeeze in two rear seat passengers.
 The de-luxe "Norwood" tourer model was added in 1923.

 A Sports version was added in 1923 with a two-seater body with the spare wheel at the rear.
 The aluminium wings and bonnet were usually left unpainted.
 The engine was tuned with a high lift camshaft, special cylinder head and fully counterbalanced crankshaft.
 Options included an electric starter and a differential.
 A top speed of 65 mph (105 km/hour) and fuel consumption of 45–50 miles per gallon (6.2 to 5.6 L/100 km) was claimed.

 About 1000 cars are thought to have been made.